kenziebottoms/nss-front-05-highways/README.md

 In this exercise you will add a default view to your Routes of America application.

-- [ ] Add an additional route to your application that will load a listing view.
+- [x] Add an additional route to your application that will load a listing view.
-- [ ] The listing view simply shows two hyperlinks that route the user to the two routes you built previously.
+- [x] The listing view simply shows two hyperlinks that route the user to the two routes you built previously.
-- [ ] Add an `otherwise` configuration option to your routing.
+- [x] Add an `otherwise` configuration option to your routing.

-This route shows the list: [http://localhost:8080/#/](http://localhost:8080/#/)